 In addition to the indemnification provisions contained in the Company's charter documents, the Company generally enters into separate indemnification agreements with the Company's directors and officers.
-These agreements require the Company, among other things, to indemnify the director or officer against specified expenses and liabilities, such as attorneys' fees, judgments, fines and settlements, paid by the individual in connection with any action, suit or proceeding arising out of the individual's status or service as the Company's director or officer, other than liabilities arising from willful misconduct or conduct that is knowingly fraudulent or deliberately dishonest, and to advance expenses incurred by the individual in connection with any proceeding against the individual may be entitled to indemnification by the Company.
-These guarantees and indemnifies do not provide for any limitation of the maximum potential future payments the Company could be obligated to make.
-Historically, the Company has not been obligated nor incurred any payments for these obligations and, therefore, no liabilities have been recorded for these indemnifies and guarantees in the accompanying condensed consolidated balance sheets.
+These agreements require the Company, among other things, to indemnify the director or officer against specified expenses and liabilities, such as attorneys' fees, judgments, fines and settlements, paid by the individual in connection with any action, suit or proceeding arising out of the individual's status or service as the Company's director or officer, other than liabilities arising from willful misconduct or conduct that is knowingly fraudulent or deliberately dishonest, and to advance expenses incurred by the individual in connection with any proceeding against the individual with respect to which the individual may be entitled to indemnification by the Company.
+The Company has also entered into an indemnification agreement with DermaStar as a secured lender.
+This agreement requires the Company, among other things, to indemnify DermaStar, and any of its directors or officers as individuals, against specified expenses and liabilities, such as attorneys' fees in connection with the preparation, amendment, appraisal, audit, modification or waiver, of the Line of Credit Agreement and enforcement of any rights/interest under the Line of Credit Agreement.
+These guarantees and indemnities do not provide for any limitation of the maximum potential future payments the Company could be obligated to make.
+Historically, the Company has not been obligated nor incurred any payments for these obligations and, therefore, no liabilities have been recorded for these indemnities and guarantees in the accompanying condensed consolidated balance sheets.